zahidkhawaja/rusty/CONTRIBUTING.md

 ### Code Quality

-Rust has some excellent tools to make this super easy!
+Rust has some excellent tools to make it easy to maintain high quality code.

 #### Formatting Code with rustfmt

-Before you make a pull Request to the project, please run it through the `rustfmt` utility.
+Before you make a pull request to the project, please run it through the `rustfmt` utility.
-This will format your code according to style guidelines and make things easier to maintain.
+This will format your code according to style guidelines and make it easier to maintain.

 [rustfmt](https://github.com/rust-lang/rustfmt) has more information on how this works.
 To put it simply: